mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

 ### `return_elements`
 This boolean (by default `False`) determines the return type of `VizroAI.plot`.

-If set to `False`, then dynamically generated Python code is executed to produce a `plotly.graph_objects.Figure` object from the LLM response and the user provided data frame.
+If set to `False`, then dynamically generated Python code is executed to produce a `plotly.graph_objects.Figure` object from the LLM response and the user-provided data frame.
 Strictly speaking, it produces a `vizro.charts._charts_utils._DashboardReadyFigure`, which behaves essentially like the former, but is ready to be [inserted](add-generated-chart-usecase.md) into a [Vizro](https://vizro.readthedocs.io/en/stable/) dashboard.
 It also comes with the default Vizro dark theme.

 If set to `True`, a class (pydantic model) is returned from which the `fig` object, but also various other outputs can be generated. (see below)